 - Create a workbook.
 Build a workbook that includes milestones of where they should be on Day 5, Week 2 and 1 Month.
 Giving your new hire concrete milestones to hit will help them plan their time.

 - Make time for questions.
 As you shepherd your new hire through the first day, encourage them to write down any questions or concerns, then give them time at the end of their first day and week to discuss.

 - Put a 2-week check-in on the calendar now.
 This is crucial if you’re hiring a lot of people or trying to get an employee up and running quite fast.

 - Set up meetings for their team and their boss.
 Your new hire needs to gel with their new team, so make sure they have time in dedicated meetings to do so.

 - Familiarize the new hire with any training materials or modules.
 Make sure they know if there are any deadlines to completing certain training.

 - Give them something to do.
 If you spend too much time on training and onboarding, your new employee may begin to feel like a burden.
 Allocate a few hours per day to having them complete actual work.

 This stage in the employee onboarding process really dives into employee development and getting new hires firing on all cylinders.

 - Give them the first performance review.
 After 90 days, the new hire should be at a healthy proficiency in their role.
-The first review is the best time to evaluate their strengths and weaknesses and decide if the current training program is fulfilling all their needs.
-This may or may not be the point at which you decide on their future fate in this role.
+The first review is the best time to evaluate their strengths and weaknesses and decide if the current training program is fulfilling all of their needs.
 Every company has different standards and every employee develops at a different pace.

 Companies with structured onboarding processes experience 50% greater new hire retention.
-Follow this checklist to keep your company’s employee onboarding process on the right path.
+Follow this checklist to keep your company’s new employee onboarding process on the right path.
 If you want to take your processes to the next level, ClearCompany’s Onboarding Software will help you to track and automate tasks while providing powerful reporting to analyze the success of your program.